tsfu/airlog/README.md

 ## Data
 All data is obtained from user or public available resources.
 This app only operates users' trip info that they agreed to share.

 This is a pure client side app, which means we do not save or keep your data.
-The trips you added are stored within your web browser's `localStorage`.
-The LocalStorage data remains saved until it's explicitly cleared by the user(you).
+The trips you added are stored within your web browser's `indexDB`.
+The DB data remains saved until it's explicitly cleared by the user(you).
 Closing browser or powering off your computer will not clear it.
 However, you should NOT assume the data is 100% safely stored or won't get lost.

 This also means that your data will not sync between devices.
 It's client specific.
 Using 2 broswers on a same device (or use browser incognito window) will not share data as well.
 Before external data storage is implemented (nowhere close), I recommend keep a local copy of your trips data in a `.json` file.